 As I am leaning over computers to help students realize that the 1 they typed is actually a lowercase l and the o is really the number zero 0 and not the letter O, the sweat rolls down my back.
 It's bloody hot in this lab, but I guess no one has used the Lab this year to report that the air is not working properly.
 Why is it that I seem to be the only one sweating as the children are totally engrossed with the task at hand!
 Of course, there are several trying to sign in once, throwing their hands up in utter exasperation and complaining that their computer is broken.
 I want to yell - IT'S USER ERROR! - but instead I smile and go the next student that has a hand raised.

 Finally - and I do mean F-I-N-A-L-L-Y - we get to the site - SRA Number Worlds - and are faced with another username and password - a different one, of course.
-We have been working for an hour now when a few student finally reach the game stage.
+We have been working for an hour now when a few students finally reach the game stage.
 Of course, now we realize that most of the computers don't have headphones.
 The noise level begins to rise so... we congratulate the children for getting the computers turned on and teach them how to sign off!
 Are we really going to call this Math today?

-It was an exhausting lesson, but the children leave with smiles.
+It was an exhausting lesson, but most of the children leave with smiles.
 The first students sign in on our four computers when we get back to the room and we're off and running.
 We've assigned a few computer "experts" to help friends get signed on so we are not disturbed every time a child wants to use the computers throughout the day.
 So... with all the barriers and all the bumps along the way, why do we make the effort?
-Because this generation of children will be digital natives and will grow up in a world that we can't even imagine, and also because... it's also part of our first grade standards!
+Because this generation of children will be digital natives and will grow up in a world that we can't even imagine, and also because... it's part of our first grade standards!